Da Vinci 2.0: Quick! E3d V6 conversion

 thingiverse

-These two small parts (cap and mount) can be used to convert your da vinci 2.0 duo to a single extruder E3d V6 without having to print an entirely carriage.
-The cap does not need supports and I chose to print the mount with supports to minimize clean up.
-I also removed the second stepper motor on the carriage which has reduced weight significantly and has allowed me to print at 80mm/s without resonance in the x or y direction.
-In Repetier EEPROM setting, I changed the lowered max z-axis by the difference in height between the original and the new nozzle.
-There is an optical end-stop sensor for the z-axis which is used to home the z-axis. there is a piece of metal on the bed which trips the end stop.
-I glued a piece of paper on to this, metal tab, to effectively extend the tab the distance of the which you changed the max z-axis travel.
-Sorry I don't have any pictures of this at the moment, I'm away from home for the next two weeks.
-You'll have to poke around your printer settings and take a look at the end stop to figure out what I mean. also there is a small support in the bottom of the carriage which needs to be cut off to allow room for the cold end fan.
-The fan is 12v so I chose to run a line from the PSU which is turned on with the printer. required materials: about 10m of T-glase or ABS 2x m6x16mm (maybe 20mm?)
-2x m6 nuts or nutserts Version 2 of the mount is untested but should add extra stability to hot end although I haven't seen any need for it.
+These two small parts (cap and mount) can be used to transform your Da Vinci 2.0 Duo into a single extruder E3D V6 without requiring a completely new carriage.
+The cap does not need supports, but I printed the mount with supports to minimize cleanup.
+I also removed the second stepper motor on the carriage, which has significantly reduced weight and allowed me to print at 80mm/s without resonance in the x or y direction.
+In Repetier EEPROM settings, I adjusted the lowered max z-axis by the difference in height between the original nozzle and the new one.
+There is an optical end-stop sensor for the z-axis used to home it.
+A metal piece on the bed triggers the end stop; I glued a piece of paper onto this tab to effectively extend its length by the distance you changed the max z-axis travel.
+Unfortunately, I don't have any pictures to share right now, as I'm away from home for the next two weeks.
+You'll need to explore your printer settings and examine the end stop to understand what I mean.
+A small support in the bottom of the carriage must be cut off to allow room for the cold end fan.
+The fan is 12v, so I chose to run a line from the PSU, which is turned on with the printer.
+Required materials: * About 10m of T-glase or ABS * 2x M6 x16mm (maybe 20mm?) * 2x M6 nuts or nutserts Version 2 of the mount has not been tested but should provide additional stability to the hot end, although I haven't seen a need for it.
 If you test it, please let me know.
-I have plans to convert to bowden to decrease weight further.
-Will update once I find the time.
+I plan to convert to Bowden to further decrease weight and will update once I find the time.

 With this file you will be able to print Da Vinci 2.0: Quick!
 E3d V6 conversion with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Da Vinci 2.0: Quick!
 E3d V6 conversion.